-We have exclusively licensed six families of patents and patent applications directed to RNAi constructs as vector payloads, their design and use in the treatment of CNS disorders from the University of Massachusetts.
-This family of patents and applications is pending and/or granted in the

-United States and other territories and comprises 35 granted patents and 16 applications.
+We have licensed six families of patents and patent applications, in the exclusive field of gene therapy for human diseases, directed to RNAi constructs as vector payloads, their design and use in the treatment of CNS disorders from the University of Massachusetts.
+This family of patents and applications is pending and/or granted in the United States and other territories and comprises 36 granted patents and 18 applications.
 Patents have been granted in the United States, Canada, Europe, Israel, Japan, Korea and Australia.
 Nationalization for some members has taken place in Germany, Spain, France, Great Britain Italy, and Sweden.
 Patents that grant from these patent families are generally expected to expire between 2022 and 2025, subject to possible patent term extensions.

 We have exclusively licensed three families of patents and patent applications directed to novel AAV capsids from the University of Massachusetts.
-These families of patents and applications, pending and/or granted in the United States, comprise of one granted patent and eight applications.
-The single patent was granted in the United States.
+These families of patents and applications, pending and/or granted in the United States, comprise of 2 granted patents and 7 applications.
+The two patents were granted in the United States.
 Patents that grant from these patent families are generally expected to expire between 2030 and 2035, subject to possible patent term extensions.